Last Updated on March 15, 2021 by Gaia Zol

 Marietta Robusti Tintoretto (also known as La Tintoretto) was born in 1560 in Venice.
-Her father was a famous Venetian artist who ran the Tintoretto studios.
-Marietta was the favorite of seven children.
-Her father was very attached to her and took her everywhere with him.
-To ensure that she received a proper artistic education Jacopo Tintoretto dressed young Marietta in boys clothing so that she would be allowed access into her father’s work area.
-Jacopo trained his daughter in his own artistic style.
-By the time she was a teenager their respective works were almost indistinguishable from each other.
-Marietta was also a trained singer and harpsichord player, having been privately tutored by Neapolitan Giulio Zacchino.
-She often played and sang for her father while he worked.
+Her father was a famous Venetian artist (Jacopo Tintoretto) who ran the Tintoretto studios.
+To ensure that she received a proper artistic education, Jacopo Tintoretto dressed young Marietta in boys clothing.
+This way, she could access the workplace.
+By the time she was a teenager, their works were almost indistinguishable from each other.

 There are few surviving works by Marietta.
 One is Portrait of an Old Man With Boy, which until 1920 had been attributed to her father.
-Another, more controversial work, is Portrait of a woman with a little dog, which until recently had been attributed to El Greco.
-Considering how popular the works of Marietta were at the time of their creation, and the shear number of commissions she received it is entirely likely that most of her paintings have been attributed to either her father or other male painters of the day.
+Another is the Portrait of a woman with a little dog, which until recently had been attributed to El Greco.

 Barbara Longhi was born in 1552.
-She was daughter to Luca Longhi.
-Only 15 of her works are known today, and of those most are small Virgin and Child paintings.
+She was daughter of Luca Longhi.
 She painted for the monastery of Classe in Ravenna.
-Her compositions were simple, relying mostly on line and color to carry the weight of the piece.
-Later in her career she painted mostly saintly images devoid of the incessant busyness found in Mannerist works.
-Her paintings were intimate and simple devotionals that were designed to instill peace and quiet reflection in the viewer.
-Because many of her works were left unsigned it is impossible to determine the extent of her contributions to the art world.
+Her compositions were simple, relying mostly on line and color.
+Later in her career, she painted mostly saintly images.
+Her paintings were intimate and simple, designed to instill peace.

 Giovanna Garzoni was born in 1600 in Ascoli Piceno.
 She primarily painted still lifes and her works were in high demand.
-In 1625 she produced a calligraphy book with illustrations of letters, fruit, flowers, and insects.
-Her preferred medium was tempra on vellum and her detailed representations of natural elements made her a favorite illustrator among aristocrats.
-She enjoyed a long and successful career including being hired to paint botanical and zoological specimens for the Medici Court.
-Her watercolors were considered the finest botanical and zoological renderings of the seventeenth century.
+Her preferred medium was tempra on vellum.
+Giovanna’s detailed representations of natural elements made her a favorite illustrator among aristocrats.
+She enjoyed a long and successful career.
+In fact, she was also hired to paint botanical and zoological specimens for the Medici Court.

 Properzia De Rossi

 Properzia De Rossi was born in Bologna in 1490.
-She was the only female sculpture and miniaturist of the Renaissance.
-She received the bulk of her training from Marcantonio Raimondi, who was the engraver for Michelangelo’s paintings.
-She was well known for her diminutive works and admired for her amazing skill.
-She carved her highly detailed miniatures from the pits of cherries and peaches.
-She was commissioned to do miniature alter displays for convents and monasteries.
-Other than being an artist, Properzia was also educated in the sciences and an accomplished musician.
-She died early at the age of 40.
+She holds a record in the world of Italian women artists.
+In fact, she was the only female sculpture and miniaturist of the Renaissance.
+She was well known for her diminutive works and admired for her skills.
+Properzia carved highly detailed miniatures from the pits of cherries and peaches.
+Until her early death at the age of 40.

 By: Jamie Sue Austin